vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 Use the command line to submit an Open Oracle message as a transaction that is signed by your Vega wallet and sent to the validators for consensus.

 Below, find instructions on how to submit Open Oracle data as a signed message.
 Markets should be configured to only use the data at the relevant time, such as after a defined settlement date, in the [market proposal](./proposals/new-market-proposal.md).

+When it's time for a market to settle, someone needs to submit the data that matches the data source spec defined in the market.

 ### 1. Obtain an Open Oracle message